bitemyapp/presentations/monad_transformers/transformers.md

 StateT  f s a = f (a, s)
 ```

-Each exists because *moands do not compose in general*.
+Each exists because the composition of monads are not guaranteed to give you a new monad.

 # Functor transformers don't even real